Where Your Money Goes | Community Outreach

 Where Your Money Goes: Planet & Community Impact

 Over the past 30 Years, St. George & Associates has been creating jobs, building homes, giving back to the community and so much more.
-Although we feel our community impact is pretty transparent, it is a natural question and one we are happy to answer in regard to where your rent goes.
+We feel our community impact is pretty transparent.
+However, from time to time, we get the question of where your rent goes, and it is a question we are happy to answer.

 Heart & Soul